Zyaen/docs/README.md

 # docs
-misc documatation, my know how organized by theme
+misc documatation, my know how organized by themes